Shriharsha: Philosophy

-Śrīharṣa's most well known philosophical text is the Khaṇḍanakhaṇḍakhādya ("Sugar-candy Pieces of Refutations" or just Sweets of Refutation).
+Śrīharṣa's most well known philosophical text is the r ("Sugar-candy Pieces of Refutations" or just Sweets of Refutation).

 Śrīharṣa thinks that any philosophical argument or view is subject to refutation-arguments (khaṇḍana-yukti) and thus all philosophical arguments are defeasible and are not sufficient evidence to believe in any philosophical view.

 The work focuses on skeptical critiques of rational philosophical proofs, especially the epistemological system of the Nyāya-Vaiśeṣika philosophical school.
 His main critique is the inadequacy of the Nyaya definitions of the six philosophical categories they defend: substance (dravya), quality (guṇa), action (karma), universal (sāmānya), ultimate differentiator (viśeṣa), and the relation of inherence (samavāya). Śrīharṣa also critiques the Nyaya definition of knowledge, and argues that there may no single satisfactory definition.

 Śrīharṣa thinks that his critiques also provide evidence for the non-duality of consciousness, the view that only consciousness truly exists.
 Indeed, while Śrīharṣa critiques almost all philosophical categories and views, including causality and the external world (apart from consciousness), he affirms the reality of consciousness.

 According to Śrīharṣa, all consciousness events are self-aware or self-revealing.
 Thus, consciousness knows itself, and this reflexive self-knowing is the only thing we need to know that consciousness is real.
 This view was commonly defended by the Yogācāra school of Buddhism, which defended the theory of self-reflexive awareness (svasamvedana).

 Śrīharṣa also seeks to show through his many critiques of rational Nyaya thought that using rationality to attempt to understand ultimate reality is a futile act.
 Thus, he thinks that rational argumentation cannot prove the dualistic system of Nyaya nor can it prove non-dualism either.
 Instead, he says that the method of knowing non-duality is a subtle awareness of non-duality which arises from contemplation based on hearing the words and great sentences (mahavakyas) of the Upaniṣads.

 One reading of the main idea of this text is that it seeks to show the instability of reason, and how any rational argument can be undermined by further reasoning.
 Thus, reasoning is always inconclusive.
 Because of this, Śrīharṣa argues that Nyaya logicians should stop doing philosophy and have faith in the liberating power of the Upaniṣads. Śrīharṣa is thus radically different from the Advaita philosopher Saṃkara, who held that reason can help us better understand ultimate truth.
 For Śrīharṣa, reason is useless, only faith and the Upaniṣads will lead us to the truth of non-duality.